Barred owl: Interspecies predatory relationships

 One predator that is a major source of conflict for the barred owl is the great horned owl.
 In every part of their range, barred owls are compelled to share space with the larger owls.
 There is habitat partitioning between the barred owl and great horned owl that allows them to often co-exist.
 Great horned owls prefer various more open habitats mixed with trees, often in rather upland areas, which differs from the habitats preferred by the barred owl.
 If a great horned owl moves into an area, barred owls appear to avoid said areas, based on radio telemetry data.
 In much of the east, habitat alteration and fragmentation tends to favor the great horned owl at the expense of the barred owl.
 Where more continuous forest is available, however, the great horned and barred owl can occur surprisingly close to one another.
 In one case, a barred owl was observed to roost only 400 m from a great horned owl.
 In general the reforestation at the northern sections of the Great Plains have, on the contrary, benefited barred owls (and may have been a part of allowing their westward expansion) and been perhaps slightly detrimental to the great horned owl.
 However, even where the habitat becomes less ideal, the great horned owl is unlikely to vacate an area, unlike the barred owl which can be entirely displaced if woods become too small and fragmented.
 Great horned owls and barred owls have similar diets, as both are wide-ranging, large and opportunistic owls.
 However, the great horned owl is larger in bulk, sometimes averaging nearly twice as heavy, with much heavier, larger feet and talons.
-The great horned owl is probably rather more powerful and accesses a wider variety of prey than barred owls, which additionally take considerably fewer prey species because they occur in more limited habitats and have a much smaller overall distribution.
+The great horned owl has a more powerful grip strength and access to a wider variety of prey than barred owls, which take fewer prey species because they occur in more limited habitats and have a smaller overall distribution.
 A study utilizing stable isotopes in Alberta appeared to confirm that the great horned owl preys on nearly twice as many prey species as do the barred owls of the area.